 Amethyst has been a popular mineral throughout history primarily because the colour purple has long been used as a symbol of wealth, status and power.
 Some of world's finest amethyst has been set into royal jewellery collections from Ancient Egypt to the British Crown Jewels and it's a colour which is still considered to be one that's slightly more exclusive and regal.

 - During the reign of King Henry VIII sumptuary laws were introduced for different classes in society which documented who was permitted to wear purple coloured fabrics

 - In the Book of Exodus it's written that God instructed Moses to have the Israelites bring him an offering of cloth which included the colour purple

 - Hours before his crucifixion, the Romans dressed Jesus in purple to mock his claim of being King of the Jews

 Prior to 1856 it was only possible to imitate the purple colour of amethyst using natural dyes hence the process was long, difficult and expensive.
 The original colour which was known as tyrian purple was named after the Phoenician city of Tyre, modern day Lebanon and was made from the mucous of muricidae sea snails.
 A huge quantity was required in order to create the tiniest amount of dye.
 Roman mythology says the muricidae which is more commonly known as a murex sea snail, was originally discovered by the dog of the Roman God Hercules after he picked one up on the beach and his drool subsequently turned purple.

-Amethyst is the birthstone for February, it's one of the most popular varieties of the mineral quartz and also one of the most well known.
+Amethyst the birthstone for February is one of the most popular varieties of the mineral quartz and also one of the best known.

 One of these carefully chosen amethyst points would make a great gift for anyone who loves crystals, rocks and minerals and especially someone whose birthday also happens to be in February.